sesame-project/simulationBasedTesting/README.md

 sudo patch < python_protocol_patch.py
 ```

-To restore everything to its previous state, please use the following
+To restore everything  its previous state, please use the following
 commands:

 ```